 Finally, that test report must be issued by a CPSC-approved third-party testing company.
 Otherwise, the test report is not valid, which means that your CPC is not valid either.

 How much does a Children’s Product Certificate cost?

-Nothing.
-At least not more than it’ll cost you to print the paper it’s written on.
-The CPC is a self-issued document, not a permit or a license you buy from the government or any third party.
+It doesn’t cost anything to create a Children’s Product Certificate.
+The CPC is a self-issued document, not a permit or a license you buy or obtain from the government or any third party.

 Does Amazon require a Children’s Product Certificate?

 Yes, Amazon requires that you can provide a CPC when listing children’s products for sale in the United States.
 WIthout a CPC, Amazon can reject new product listings or suspend existing product listings.

 Further, Amazon is also strict when it comes to certain details on the CPC.
 For example, Amazon requires that the ASTM and CPSC standards listed on the CPC correspond to the ASTM and CPC standards mentioned in the test report.

 I’ve seen cases when Amazon outright rejects CPCs because a standard or regulation listed on the test report is missing – and vice versa.

 Do I need a Children’s Product Certificate if other US companies are already selling the same product?